NCAAB

 There’s a good chance that more sportsbooks will provide similar offers as we get closer to the tournament.
 There will definitely be a ton of odds boosts on various props, giving you more value on your wagers.

-Best Masters Prop Bets
+Best Types of Masters Prop Bets

 The key here with this selection of bet types is balancing your risk.
 It’s difficult to choose the winner of a tournament, so you need to add safer bets.
 This way, if your longshot loses but your safer picks win, you’ll still be profitable for the tournament.